After testing countless undercounter filtration systems, our experts determined these to be the best for use with well water in 2023.

 Clearly Filtered Under Sink Filtration System

-- Removes more than 200 contaminants – This under-sink water filter doesn’t only cover you against the typical well water impurities; it removes virtually everything.
+- Reduces more than 200 contaminants – This under-sink water filter doesn’t only cover you against the typical well water impurities; it reduces virtually everything.
 You can be almost certain that even trace contaminants in your water will be targeted by this system.

 - Privately tested to NSF Standards – While this Clearly Filtered model is missing an official NSF certification, it has been privately tested to NSF Standards 42, 53, and 401.
 Clearly Filtered is one of the few transparent manufacturers and shares its test results online for anyone to see.

-- Effective three-stage filtration process – The filter stages involved in this under-sink water filter are granular activated carbon media (for chlorine and chemical removal), a special blend (for radiological elements and chromium), and an undisclosed filter (likely activated alumina, as it can remove fluoride).
+- Effective three-stage filtration process – The filter stages involved in this under-sink water filter are granular activated carbon media (for chlorine and chemical reduction), a special blend (for radiological elements and chromium), and an undisclosed filter (likely activated alumina, as it can reduce fluoride).

-Best For: Anyone with the cash to splash on a premium under-sink water filter that removes more well water contaminants than any other under-sink system on the market.
+Best For: Anyone with the cash to splash on a premium under-sink water filter that reduces more well water contaminants than any other under-sink system on the market.

 - We love that this system tackles so many impurities, including those commonly found in a private well.
 Of all the under sink filters we tested, our water quality was the most greatly improved with the Clearly Filtered Under Sink Filtration System.